gui-cs/Terminal.Gui.templates/README.md

 After installing you can use the template to create new projects:

 ```
-dotnet new guics -n myproj
+dotnet new tui -n myproj
 cd myproj
 dotnet run
 ```